+Copyright@Professional Direction March 2002, (Revised 2004, 2007, 2009, 2010, 2011, 2013, Mar 2015, 2015, 2019, 2023) 16

 28. A real estate agent should include all costs or credits clearly on the P & S agreement.
+TRUE / FALSE

+Steve and Jennifer Tryst Show up to closing.
+The closer has met them several times.

-TRUE / FALSE Steve and Jennifer Tryst 29.
-Can escrow legally notarize documents if Jennifer forgot her ID?
-Yes / No 30.
+- 29. Can escrow legally notarize documents if Jennifer forgot her ID?
+Yes / No - 30.
 Could Jennifer actually be Steve's Girlfriend?
+Yes / No

+John Smith is buying his first house.
+How does the lender and escrow deal with common names?

-John Smith 31.
-Could there be more than one John Smith in Seattle?
-YES / NO 32.
+- 31. Could there be more than one John Smith in Seattle?
+YES / NO - 32.
 How can John Smith prove that he has only the car and credit card debt?

-Peter and Rebecca Van Pelt 33.
-Could Rebecca have ownership interest in the house under community property laws?
-YES / NO 34.
+Peter and Rebecca Van Pelt on their transaction.

+- 33. Could Rebecca have ownership interest in the house under community property laws?
+YES / NO - 34.
 Can escrow close the sale with Peter without her signature if he is still married to Rebecca.
-YES / NO Angie, the Agent 35.
-How would the \$5000 earnest money be discovered?
-Conner and Wren If the agent Marty forgets to send the addendum with the price change to escrow, how would escrow know what the HUD statement should read?
-37. If the APR increases more than 1/8% escrow has to allow the buyer an additional 3 day review.
-TRUE / FALSE 38.
-The Good Faith Estimate form has been changed to be the Loan Estimate TRUE / FALSE must attach this or the answer sheet to the evaluation and return to Professional Direction with ion to get clockhours.
+YES / NO

+Angie, the Agent is hungry for the earnest money!

+35. How would the \$5000 earnest money be discovered?

+Conner and Wren rely on Marty.

+- 36. If the agent Marty forgets to send the addendum with the price change to escrow, how would escrow know what the HUD statement should read? - 37.
+If the APR increases more than 1/8% escrow has to allow the buyer an additional 3 day review.
+TRUE / FALSE

-Quiz Answer Sheet for Closing Challenges
+38. The Good Faith Estimate form has been changed to be the Loan Estimate TRUE / FALSE

+You must include the quiz and the evaluation and return to Professional Direction with tuition to get clockhours.

-i attest that I have read the materials and have answered the questions.
-Date Course Started Date Course Completed Print Name Company Signature PROFESSIONAL Direct IE, Kirkland WA 98034 clockhours@gmail.com
+I attest that I have read the materials and have answered the questions.

+Date Course Started Date Course Completed

+Print Name Company Signature

+PROFESSIONAL Direction,

+clockhours@gmail.com